ylu8888/ylu8888/README.md

 ### Hello there 👋

-🏫 I am a grad student at Cornell University in the M.Eng CS program
+🏫 I'm a grad student at Cornell University pursuing my Masters in CS

 ⚡ Work Experience: